You flip a switch and turn on the lights. Pretty simple, right?

 It’s important to base the device you purchase off of the intended purpose you’d like to use it for.
 You can use either red light or infrared light and sometimes both.
 One is not better than another, they simply target different areas.
 Both can be effective for skin treatment, but infrared light will penetrate deeper to help with bone and muscle health.

 If you’re just getting started into the world of red light therapy at home, it’s worth doing a little research.
-Ari Whitten is an energy and fatigue specialist as well as nutrition and lifestyle expert.
+Ari Whitten is an energy and fatigue specialist as well as a nutrition and lifestyle expert.
 You can get his book and learn more about red light therapy here on Amazon.

 Why we love it: